crispcat/swmon/README.md

   value_map: mstp_statuses
 ```

-It's my MSTP monitoring setup I made for the test network (4 DLink switches).
+It's MSTP monitoring setup I made for the test network (4 DLink switches).
 Two of them supports
 [MSTP-MIB](http://www.circitor.fr/Mibs/Html/M/MSTP-MIB.php) and the`MSTP-MIB::swMSTPMstPortStatus`
-is the root oid for port statuses.
+is the root OID for port statuses.

 You can use the already shipped tool `stp_mib_scanner` to parse STP module from the device `sysORtable`